andrewtchin/message-parser/README.md

 * Does not handle matching emoticon and mention in a single token.
 Matches the first attribute within the token.

+### Scaling

+For larger messages or higher volumes of messages, multiprocessing could be used.
+Message strings or partial message strings of large messages can be queued with a message ID and number of parts.
+A process pool can pull from the shared queue, map all the interesting tokens, and push the result to a result queue.
+When all results for a given message ID are complete, results are merged into the final result dict for the message and returned.

 ### Sources

 https://rushi.wordpress.com/2008/04/14/simple-regex-for-matching-urls/